Pesticide Safety Education Program

 Bermudagrass Stem Maggot in Georgia Hay Fields; Dr. Will Hudson, Department of Entomology, University of Georgia, Athens, GA; Biology and Management of Spotted Wing Drosophila; Dr. Ash Sial, Department of Entomology, University of Georgia, Athens, GA

 For more information, or to get on our email contact list for upcoming webinars, contact: Ms. Tami Boyle, Center for Urban Agriculture, University of Georgia Griffin Campus at firstname.lastname@example.org, or call 770-233-6107.
 CEUs in various Georgia Commercial & Private Pesticide Applicator License categories are available.
-Webinars are $10 (for 2 CEUs) with a sliding scale (price goes down with more attendees registered), and are 7:45 to 10:00 AM east coast time.
+Webinars are $10 (for 2 CEUs) with a sliding scale (price goes down with more attendees registered), and are 7:45 to 10:00 AM East Coast time.
 All that’s needed is a reliable internet connection.
-Register for an upcoming webinar a few weeks before by going to http://gtbop.com/#pricing, clicking on the GREEN BUTTON, and following the registration instructions.
+Register for an upcoming webinar a few weeks prior to the webinar by going to http://gtbop.com/#pricing, clicking on the GREEN BUTTON, and following the registration instructions.
 Contact Beth Horne (email@example.com, or 770-228-7214) with questions regarding the registration process.

-Which license do I need, Private or Commercial?
+Which license do I need: Private, Commercial, or Structural?

 A Private Pesticide Applicator license is needed if either of the following statements is true...